Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Step 1: Education.
 If you are aiming for the City of Plano program, sign up for the HUD-approved homebuyer class immediately.
 Do not wait until you find a house.

 Step 2: Pre-approval.
-Find a lender who knows how to work with these programs.
+Find a lender and start your home search with a team that understands how to navigate these programs.
 Not every loan officer is set up to process TSAHC or TDHCA loans.
 Ask them specifically: “Do you participate in Texas down payment assistance programs?”

 Step 3: Check City Funds.
 If you want to use the City of Plano’s $55,000 HOME program, call the Plano Community Services division first.
 Verify that funds are currently available.
 It is heartbreaking to qualify for a program only to find out the grant money for the year has been exhausted.